An Interview With Dr. Janet Lenz, Career Counselor

-A: We don't look for a particular [undergraduate] degree.
-We really look for people who have a clearly identified career goal that [career counseling] is what they want to do.
+We don’t look for a particular undergraduate degree.
+We really look for people who have a clearly identified career goal that career counseling is what they want to do.
 How did they determine they wanted to go into this field?
 What qualities do they have that would make them successful both in the field and in graduate school?
 They should have a passion for career counseling.
 This information should be reflected in their personal statement.

 Q: What can students wishing to pursue the career counseling track at FSU expect from the program?